Are you still trying to find your purpose?

 Follow these steps in order to uncover your specific purpose.

-- Once you’ve been able to identify a theme running through the emotional wounds, try to answer the following questions.
+- Once you’ve identified a theme running through the emotional wounds, answer the following questions.

 6 Questions to Help You Uncover Your Unique Purpose.